christopher5106/christopher5106.github.io/_posts/2015-11-10-earn-money-with-your-blog.markdown

 </script>
 {% endhighlight %}

+Then, I can add the provided snippet

+{% highlight html %}
+<ins class="adsbygoogle"
+     style="display:block"
+     data-ad-client="XXX"
+     data-ad-slot="YYY"
+     data-ad-format="auto"></ins>
+{% endhighlight %}

+wherever I wand to place an add, in between the two previous snippets of code.

 Add AdSense in your Google Analytics panel via [AdSense Linking in Google Analytics](https://support.google.com/adsense/answer/6084409?hl=en) in order to see AdSense metrics in Analytics reports, see earnings and ad impressions based on user visits and pages.

 # Improve your web site interface and ergonomy with Page Analytics